Innovation in The Monday Briefing

 - Select a blog category

-Our Christmas Quiz offers an eclectic test of knowledge of economics and business.
-The answers, and a brief explanation of the factors at work, are at the end of this note.
+Our summer quiz offers an eclectic test of knowledge, of pandemic-related developments, many in economics and business.
+The answers and a brief explanation of the factors at work are at the end of the quiz.